 The constant media focus on six-figure settlements has created a widespread misperception.
 Namely, that people are regularly securing millions of dollars from lawsuits with no merit.

+Our personal injury lawyers have extensive experience and can help shed some light on how to navigate the claims process.
 Let’s explore some of the myths about personal injury settlements and compare them with the facts.

 Sensational Media Narratives vs. the Facts

 Sensationalist approaches to journalism are common, especially at the national level.
 Huge media corporations tend to focus on court cases involving the highest settlement or verdict amounts.
 Media companies do not shine their spotlight on the normal verdicts and settlements happening in attorneys’ offices and local courthouses every day.